EdmondDantes/di/README.md

 Now we can define telemetry counters in `Target` classes, fully hiding their implementation details as well as the method of dependency resolution from the `Target` object.

+## Environment and Scope concepts

+The library's design is oriented towards usage following the `Environment` and `Scope` paradigm.
+The `Container` component acts as the `environment`, defining and limiting the set of dependencies that will be interconnected.

+An application can define multiple containers, managing which dependencies will be applied in each case.
+Using the override mechanism, containers can inherit or override each other's dependencies.

+By managing the logic of the ContainerBuilder and Resolver, which are unique to each container, the developer can modify the dependency resolution logic in different contexts without altering the code of `Target` classes.